microsoft/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

   ![alt text](images/app.png)

-- Paste the Admin Console URL that you copied from the output page in a browser to access the WildFly Admin Console and enter the JBoss EAP Username and password to login.
+- Paste the Admin Console URL that you copied from the output page in a browser to access the WildFly Admin Console and enter the Wildfly Username and password to login.

   ![alt text](images/wildfly-console.png)